What To Do if “Emoji & Symbols” Isn’t Showing up on macOS Sequoia

-The emoji picker should automatically pop up when you press Control + Command + Space.
+If the Emoji & Symbols window doesn’t appear when you press Control + Command + Space, the underlying issue could be a keyboard misfire or a system glitch.
 It typically works across both native and third-party apps.
-If the Emoji & Symbols window doesn’t appear, the underlying issue could be a keyboard misfire or a system glitch.
 Try checking your keyboard settings, switching input sources, testing an external keyboard, or resetting system preferences.

 Since the root cause isn’t always obvious, however, troubleshooting can get tedious pretty fast. (this is a separate sentence, can’t be bothered when you just want to send a funny meme).
 Here’s what’s most likely to work.